 A series of generous gifts from Laurance S. Rockefeller '32 enabled the University to realize the vision of the founding group.
 Mr. Rockefeller's senior thesis, The Concept of Value and its Relation to Ethics, can be viewed by the campus community here.
 His gifts would eventually support all of the Center’s signature activities: a program of visiting faculty fellowships, a fellowship program for outstanding Princeton graduate students, an interdisciplinary colloquium on ethics and public affairs, and a lecture series on ethics and political philosophy.
-Rockefeller funds also support several joint faculty positions in politics, philosophy and the Woodrow Wilson School and several research programs.
+Rockefeller funds also support several joint faculty positions in politics, philosophy, and the School of Public and International Affairs and several research programs.
 Beginning in 2010, the gifts have also made possible the Center's undergraduate certificate program.

-The Center acquired physical space with the completion of Marx Hall in 1993.
-Many of the seminars and colloquia sponsored by the Center take place in the Russell B. Kerstetter Seminar Room (301 Marx Hall), the gift of Mr. Kerstetter's son, Bert G. Kerstetter '66, and the heart of the Center’s intellectual life.
-As the Center's activities grew, it acquired more office and seminar space at 5 Ivy Lane.
+The Center acquired physical space with the completion of Marx Hall in 1993, renamed in 2022 in honor of Laura Wooten, the longest serving U.S. poll worker.
+Many of the seminars and colloquia sponsored by the Center take place in the Russell B. Kerstetter Seminar Room (301 Wooten Hall), the gift of Mr. Kerstetter's son, Bert G. Kerstetter '66, and the heart of the Center’s intellectual life.

 Since its inception, the Center has been directed by Amy Gutmann, George Kateb, Stephen Macedo, Charles Beitz, and Melissa Lane.